CarloV/cuffs/README.md

 OO( '(*,*)', ["snow","man"]);                                     // ["snow","man"]
 ```

 Tuples of length one are distinguished by putting a single comma at the end of the tuple.
 For example `(Number,)` would be a tuple of length 1.
-If we leave out the comma the parser thinks we are just looking for a `Number` instead of an tuple that contains a number.
+If we leave out the comma the parser thinks we are just looking for a `Number` instead of a tuple that contains a number.
 Tuples of length zero can be created in two ways, namely `[]` or `()`.

 ### Objects